-Weeds are a common problem for any lawn, pavement, backyard patio, or garden at your home.
+Does boiling water kill weeds?
+Afterall, weeds are a common problem for any lawn, pavement, backyard patio, or garden at your home that people want to remove.
 While you can buy expensive products to battle and destroy weeds, an inexpensive option that could work well is boiling water.
 Boiling water helps break down weed structure, is cost-effective, and doesn’t add harmful chemicals to your lawn or garden.

 So, what is the problem with weeds anyway?
-How does boiling water kill weeds in the first place?
+Will boiling water kill weeds?
+How would boiling water kill weeds in the first place?
 What are the pros and cons of using boiling water on weeds?

 What is the Problem with Weeds?